gustaveroussy/sopa/docs/cli.md

 * `--sdata-path TEXT`: Path to the SpatialData `.zarr` directory
 * `--intermediate-image TEXT`: Path to the intermediate image, with a `.zip` extension.
 Use this only if the interactive mode is not available
 * `--intermediate-polygon TEXT`: Path to the intermediate polygon, with a `.zip` extension.
 Use this locally, after downloading the intermediate_image
-* `--channels TEXT`: List of channel names to be displayed
+* `--channels TEXT`: List of channel names to be displayed.
+Optional if there are already only 1 or 3 channels
 * `--scale-factor FLOAT`: Resize the image by this value (high value for a lower memory usage)  [default: 10]
 * `--margin-ratio FLOAT`: Ratio of the image margin on the display (compared to the image size)  [default: 0.1]
 * `--help`: Show this message and exit.